gliheng/react-ui/README.md

 # ReactUI

-ReactUI a UI library for react.
+react-ui a UI library for react.
 It contains dozens of reusable react components.

 ## Features